Skip to Content

 Can you spot me!?

 Right near the hut as you continue on the trail is the waterfall.
 I have no idea what it’s called, but it sure is beautiful.
 This is one of the highlights of the trail and makes for some great photos.
-I love doing slow exposure photos so I stop here every time for quite a while.
+I love doing slow exposure photos, so I stop here every time for quite a while.
 This is where the mosquito spray comes in handy though, so make sure you pack some!

-Finishing Mt Crichton Loop
+Finishing the Mt Crichton Loop

 Views of Lake Wakatipu from the trail